aafreen-syed/barkmark/docs/barkmark.md

 ### `options.storage`

-Enables this particular instance `woofmark` to remember the user's preferred input mode.
+Enables this particular instance `barkmark` to remember the user's preferred input mode.
 If enabled, the type of input mode will be persisted across browser refreshes using `localStorage`.
 You can pass in `true` if you'd like all instances to share the same `localStorage` property name, but you can also pass in the property name you want to use, directly.
 Useful for grouping preferences as you see fit.

 <sub>Note that the mode saved by storage is always preferred over the default mode.</sub>